wp-plugins/twitter-friends-widget/readme.txt

 * Changed from using "normal" size images to "mini" size profile images
 * Added styles to header

-== To Do ==
+== Coming Soon ==
-* Add option to specify large or mini styles
+* Option to specify mini, normal or bigger profile images.
-* Add check to ensure that user name is entered.
+* Shortcode to allow display of Twitter Friends from within posts/ pages.
+* Options page for advanced settings.
+* Uninstall option
+* Option to remove friends